USA Resident and Fellow Academic Exposition

-The USA Resident and Fellow Exposition returns live and in-person this year.
+The USA Resident and Fellow Exposition will be in-person this year.
 The Expo is an opportunity for residents and fellows to display their scholarly activities from research projects, quality improvement projects, patient safety, education and advocacy projects, as well as case reports.

-Well-rated abstract submissions will be selected to present as posters.
+Highly rated abstract submissions will be selected to present as posters.
 A poster presentation is a graphic display of a project using text, graphs, tables and photos.
 Posters will be considered for an award in each category.
 The major portion of the project should have been performed by the first author as a trainee in a residency or fellowship program sponsored by the University of South Alabama.
-Projects should have been completed since July 1, 2020.
-Literature reviews and case reports will be considered for the poster competition this year.
+Projects should have been completed prior to submission.

 Oral Presentation Competition

-Highly rated abstract submissions will be scheduled as oral presentations.
+The top-rated abstract submissions will be selected as oral presentations.
 The oral presentation session will feature a total of three oral presentations with 10 minutes of presentation and 5 minutes of audience Q&A. The major portion of the project should have been performed by the first author as a trainee in a residency or fellowship program sponsored by the University of South Alabama.
-Projects should have been completed since July 1, 2020.
+Projects should have been completed prior to submission.

 The GME Office will notify the departments of selected participants to have time blocked off for you to participate in the Expo.